Battle of Mexico City

 .

-Along the road to Mexico city, Scott encountered no further significant resistance.
-Santa Ana however was relying on the powerful fortification of the city to defeat Scott.
-President Polk wanted one last chance to reach a peace agreement with the Mexicans, but his overture was turned down.
-Santa Ana however claimed that if he received $10,000 now and $1,000,000 after the surrender he would do so.
-He was given the $10,000, but that was the last heard from him on the subject.
+Throughout his journey to Mexico City, Scott encountered no further substantial resistance.
+In contrast, Santa Ana was relying on the formidable fortifications of the city to subdue Scott.
+President Polk sought one final opportunity to negotiate a peace settlement with the Mexicans, but his overture was met with rejection.
+Santa Ana, however, asserted that he would accept the terms if he were compensated with $10,000 immediately and $1,000,000 upon the surrender.
+He was indeed given the $10,000, but thereafter, there were no further communications regarding this matter.

-The way to Mexico City was through a group of causeways through marches to the east of the city.
-Santa Ana had heavily fortified these approaches.
-Once again Captain Lee’s reconnaissance was invaluable.
-He found an unguarded way through the marches which was partially under water, and the American army made its way through there.
-The Americans thus moved closer to the city.
-Santa Ana shorter lines of communication allowed Santa Ana to move men to block the American advance.
-General Valencia without orders from Santa Ana decided not to wait for the Americans and instead moved out with a force of 4,000 men to outflank the American forces.
-American forces then moved up on Valencia forces once again on a path discovered by Lee.
-The American engaged Valencia forces who fought fiercely.
-Santa Ana then appeared with 9,000 men.
-The Americans feared they would be attacked on two sides, but a sudden downpour convinced Santa Ana to withdraw.
-That night the American forces made their way towards Valencia’s lines at Conreras.
-In the morning they had reached the rear of his lines and assaulted there.
-The Americans routed the Mexicans.
-Those who were not killed or wounded withdrew quickly.
-The American followed the Mexicans to the next fortress- Churubusco, which they attacked without proper reconnaissance.
-The American forces made three costly and unsuccessful assaults on the fortress.
-Finally, American reinforcements arrived, and in a final assault managed to carry to fortifications.
-American forces followed the Mexican withdrawal to the wall of Mexico City itself.
-In two days of fighting Americans lost 139 dead and 876 wounded.
-The Mexican lost 4,000 killed and wounded plus 3,000 captured.
+The route to Mexico City was via a series of causeways that led to the eastern outskirts of the city.
+Santa Ana had fortified these approaches significantly.
+Once again, Captain Lee’s reconnaissance proved instrumental.
+He discovered an unguarded passageway through the marches, which partially submerged, allowing the American army to proceed.
+Consequently, the American forces advanced closer to the city.
+Santa Ana’s reduced communication lines enabled him to mobilize troops to impede the American advance.
+General Valencia, without explicit orders from Santa Ana, opted to proceed with a force of 4,000 men to flank the American forces.
+The American forces subsequently advanced upon Valencia’s forces once more, following a path identified by Lee.
+The American engaged the Valencia forces, who fought with great ferocity.
+Santa Ana responded with a force of 9,000 men.
+The Americans initially feared an attack from both sides, but a sudden downpour compelled Santa Ana to withdraw.
+That night, the American forces marched toward Valencia’s lines at Conreras.
+The following morning, they reached the rear of his lines and launched an assault there.
+The American forces decisively routed the Mexican forces.
+Those who were not killed or wounded withdrew swiftly.
+The American pursued the Mexicans to Churubusco, a subsequent fortress, where they attacked without adequate reconnaissance.
+The American forces executed three costly and unsuccessful assaults on the fortress.
+Finally, American reinforcements arrived, and in a final and decisive assault, they managed to capture the fortifications.
+American forces pursued the Mexican withdrawal to the city wall of Mexico City.
+In a two-day battle, American forces suffered 139 fatalities and 876 casualties.
+The Mexican forces lost approximately 4,000 killed and wounded, as well as 3,000 captured.